Rapidly rotating hot nuclear and hypernuclear compact stars: integral parameters and universal relations: Conclusions

 We have examined several universal relations that have been extensively studied at zero temperature across a variety of EoS models, both for nucleonic and hyperonic compact stars.
-Our work can be used in conjunction with Ref.~\cite{Yeasin2025}, which employed zero-temperature nucleonic EoS only, but the same CDF parameterization as ours, with systematic variations of the symmetry energy slope parameter $L_{\rm sym}$ and skewness.
+Our work can be used in conjunction with Ref.~\cite{Yeasin2025}, which employed zero-temperature nucleonic EoS only, but the same CDF parametrization as ours, with systematic variations of the symmetry energy slope parameter $L_{\rm sym}$ and skewness.
 Our work extends this study to the case of finite-temperature isentropic stars (with the skewness parameter fixed in the present study).
-The present results, obtained with a systematic variation of $L_{\rm sym}$ and nuclear or hypernuclear composition, show that the combined set of cold, mature NSs and hot, isentropic stars out of $\beta$-equilibrium does not obey universal relations.
-While cold stars follow universal relations with fixed coefficients, the inclusion of hot isentropic stars breaks this universality.
-However, for a given set of thermodynamic conditions $Y_e$ and $s/k_B$, hot stars themselves obey separate quasi-universal relations with their own well-defined coefficients.
-This quasi-universality holds to a high precision if the thermodynamic conditions are fixed, as found previously employing a collection of heterogeneous EoS models~\cite{Lenka:2018,Raduta_MNRAS_2020}.